 The inherent mobility of today’s workforce makes it increasingly difficult for companies to keep track of what’s happening on every device.
 Also, a high proportion of device transactions take place in the background, without the user’s knowledge – often resulting in sensitive company data unknowingly being sent to unidentified servers in regions where high levels of cyber-attacks originate.

 Hackers have become increasingly sophisticated and are attacking organisations from all directions.
 In fact, Avast research reported that mobile cyber-attacks grew by 40% in 2017 alone.
-Malicious actors profile employee behaviour as they browse the Web and use applications – collecting valuable data right across company networks, using spyware, phishing, ransomware, and malvertising to bait unsuspecting targets and then extract IP.
+Malicious actors profile employee behaviour as they browse the Web and use applications – collecting valuable data right across company networks, using spyware, phishing, ransomware, and malvertising to bait unsuspecting targets and then extract intellectual property or IP.
 And the Dark Web, used by over 80% of all ransomware, provides the perfect haven for illegal activity – facilitating anonymous access to content whilst preventing the identification of both the request and destination.

 Despite the prevalence of security solutions that focus on intrusion detection systems such as Firewalls and Anti-Virus, together with Malware solutions that remove known infections, it seems inevitable that attackers will infiltrate the company network at some point.
-So, when hackers break into company networks, it’s critical that they are met with the next line of defence – preventing the transmission of data from one device or network to another and essentially blocking all outbound traffic.
+So, when hackers break into company networks, it’s critical that they are met with the next line of defense – preventing the transmission of data from one device or network to another and essentially blocking all outbound traffic.

 Preventing data loss is only part of the security equation with organisations left vulnerable by what they can’t see.
 Companies need intruder intelligence across all devices and endpoints – being able to track attackers’ movements, in real-time, to see where they go and what confidential company data they’re attempting to take.
-And, with 77% of successful attacks now using fileless exploits, defence tools have their work cut out – continuously monitoring unusual behaviour before shutting it down.
-It’s rather like taking preventative medicine; simply installing the defence tool on every device prevents infection through immunisation.
+And, with 77% of successful attacks now using fileless exploits, defense tools have their work cut out – continuously monitoring unusual behaviour before shutting it down.
+It’s rather like taking preventative medicine; simply installing the defense tool on every device prevents infection through immunisation.